smittytone/HT16K33-Python/README.md

 # HT16K33 Drivers 3.0.2 #

-This repo provides Python drivers for the Holtek HT16K33 controller chip and various display devices based upon it, such as the [Adafruit 0.8-inch 8x16 LED Matrix FeatherWing](https://www.adafruit.com/product/3149).
+This repo provides Python drivers for the Holtek HT16K33 controller chip and various display devices based upon it, such as the [Adafruit 0.8-inch 8x16 LED Matrix FeatherWing](https://www.adafruit.com/product/3149) and the [Raspberry Pi Pico](https://www.raspberrypi.org/documentation/pico/getting-started/).

 The drivers supports both [CircuitPython](https://circuitpython.org) and [MicroPython](https://micropython.org) applications.
 They communicate using I&sup2;C.